NowSquare/Agent-AI/CURSOR-README.md

 ## What We Explicitly Do Not Do

-* No “manager/agent orchestration” prompts: orchestration is server-side (MCP + dispatcher).
+* No "manager/agent orchestration" prompts: orchestration is server-side (MCP + dispatcher).
-* No chain-of-thought or “think aloud” instructions: we request **final JSON only**.
+* No chain-of-thought or "think aloud" instructions: we request **final JSON only**.
 * No direct tool-calls by the model: the model outputs intent/parameters; the server decides and validates.

 ## Database Schema (Current Implementation)